IanDaugherty/Capstone2/README.md

 # <a name="top">cNN Image Classification</a>

-This project used Python and TensorFlow to explore convolutional neural nets.A Powerpoint was used as an endpoint presentation, in which I discuss how I explored the data, built a series of models, and analyze the results.
-The purpose was more to gain a better understanding of the leavers used to control models in TF, and the best model recorded achieved an accuracy of %84.
+This project used Python and TensorFlow to explore convolutional neural nets.A Powerpoint was used as an endpoint presentation, in which I discussed how I explored the data, built and trained series of models, and analyze the results.
+The purpose was to gain a better understanding of the leavers used to control models in TF useing Keas, and the best model recorded achieved an accuracy of %84.
 A number of prediction samples are looked at, and the errors discussed.
 ______________________________________________

 ## Links